Top 7 Consultative Selling Strategies for Your Sales Team

 Prospect: We really want to partner with a high-quality company that can deliver on time, every time.
 We spent over $5,000 last year alone on issues relating to returns.

-Teach them to work collaboratively with the prospect to brainstorm solutions and discover deeper needs.
+Teach sellers to collaborate with customers to brainstorm solutions and discover deeper needs.
 Help them uncover just how much those problems cost them and their organization.
-Lead them to understand how your offering can help.
+Lead them to understand how your offering can help and what a successful solution will look like for them.

-7. Adapt to Feedback
+7. Adapt to Customer Styles

-The most effective sales professionals constantly evaluate their consultative selling approach and adapt to feedback in real-time.
+The most effective sales professionals constantly evaluate their consultative selling approach and adapt to feedback in real time.

-This requires sales professionals to be sensitive to the verbal and non-verbal cues of each prospect and to change their approach in real-time based on those cues.
-You can help them learn to do this effectively by introducing them to the concept of conversational styles, as understood through the DiSC profile system.
+This requires sales professionals to be sensitive to the verbal and non-verbal cues of each prospect and to change their approach in real time based on those cues.

-This works at a deep level to build and maintain trust and helps prospects be more open to your salesperson’s consultation.
+This works at a deep level to build and maintain trust and it helps prospects be more open to your salesperson’s consultation.

-Why Choose a Consultative Sales Training Program
+Why Choose a Consultative Sales Training Program?

 Written By